 SMTPeter uses the concept of "Sender Domains" to simplify email.
+At all services that Copernica offers, it is mandatory to use sender domains.
 This allows you to send your email through our servers without having to worry about complicated things like SPF, DKIM and DMARC.
 You focus on your business, while we take care of your messages.

 But what exactly do we mean with a sender domain?
 It works pretty neat: you open the SMTPeter dashboard to specify from which domains you intend to send email, and we tell you how you should configure your DNS.
 The "sender domain" is the domain name that you are going to use for your mails.

 For example, if you want to send out emails using addresses that end with "@yourdomain.com" or with "@yourotherdomain.org", you simply use the dashboard to set up two sender domains: "yourdomain.com" and "yourotherdomain.org".
 After you've set up these sender domains, SMTPeter gives you a list of recommended DNS records.
 You copy these records to your DNS server (or give them to your DNS provider) and that's basically all there is to it: after you've followed our recommendations you can use SMTPeter to send email.

 Lets be honest here.
 Sending email is getting more and more complicated.
 There are a lot of things to care about: you have to set up SPF records in your DNS in which you list all IP addresses from which you send out email, you need rotating public/private key pairs for DKIM signatures, and you also want to set up DMARC records in your DNS so that the world knows that you are the only one who uses your domain to send mail.

 With "sender domains" SMTPeter takes all these responsibilities out of your

 hands.
 We create your SPF, DKIM and DMARC records and store them

 on our DNS servers.
 All that you have to do is create a couple of records